Paul F. McManamon: Later career

 McManamon recently chaired a National Academy of Sciences (NAS) Study on Active EO Sensing.
 The published study was called “Laser Radar Progress and Opportunities in Active Electro-Optical Sensing".
 Laser radar is becoming a significant sensor, with multiple sensing modalities.
-Shortly before that McManamon was co-chair of the harnessing Light 2 National Academy of Sciences committee, which published the study, “Optics and Photonics: Essential Technologies for Our Nation.”
+Shortly before that, McManamon was co-chair of the harnessing Light 2 National Academy of Sciences committee, which published the study “Optics and Photonics: Essential Technologies for Our Nation.”

-This study recommended a National Photonics Initiative, NPI, because optics and photonics is such a key enabler in the U.S. economy.
+This study recommended a National Photonics Initiative (NPI), as optics and photonics are key enablers in the U.S. economy.
 The White House commissioned a fast-track committee to respond to the recommendations of the Optics and Photonics study.
-The recommended NPI is proceeding with significant vigor, encompassing both Congress and the Executive Branch.
+NPI is proceeding with significant vigor, in both the Congress and the Executive Branch.

-As a result of the study recommendations and subsequent photonics community activity, the U.S. Department of Defense has selected photonics as the focus of a new Institute for Manufacturing Innovation (IMI).
-This institute will be the largest to date of the National Network of Manufacturing Innovation Institutes and will comprise a total of $200 million public and private funding.
+As a result of the study's recommendations and subsequent photonics activity, the U.S. Department of Defense has selected photonics as the focus of a new Institute for Manufacturing Innovation (IMI).
+The institute will be the largest of the National Network of Manufacturing Innovation Institutes and will comprise a total of $200 million public and private funding.

-McManamon was vice chair of the NAS study called “Seeing photons”, having to do with passive electro-optical sensors.
+McManamon was vice chair of the NAS study "Seeing photons," dealing with passive electro-optical sensors.